ARCTraining/hpc2-software/book/course/theory.md

 * Upgrading/downgrading package versions.
 * Installation and removal of dependancies.

-The most commonly used package managers on ARC3/ARC4 are anaconda and pip.
+The most commonly used package managers on ARC3/ARC4 are conda (distributed through Anaconda) and pip.

 * [Anaconda](https://arcdocs.leeds.ac.uk/software/compilers/anaconda.html) is an environment and package manager, primarily for Python and R.
 * [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) is a package manager for Python.